From Shadows — Submission Package

 The unraveling began quietly, then gathered force.
 The country house was gone, taken back by the bank.
 Then the cars disappeared from the driveway, one after another, each loss another fracture in the facade of stability.

 My parents argued constantly, their voices sharp and blaming, and the tension in the house became its own kind of presence, thick and suffocating, like a heavy blanket draped over every surface.
-That’s how it started, not with a singular, dramatic loss, but a series of small, internal fractures, each one leaving a trace.
-And the feeling it left behind, a cold, hollow space in my gut, a low thrum of unease that never truly receded, became a permanent resident within me.
+That’s how it started, not with a singular, dramatic loss, but a series of small, internal fractures, each one leaving a trace, a hollow ache in my gut, a low thrum of unease that never fully receded, settling in as a permanent resident within me.

-That exhaustion followed me outside of school, shaping how I responded to the world around me.
 At the park at the end of my street, the older French kids would gather, smoking cigarettes.
 I hated the acrid taste, the burn in my throat, the way the smoke clung to my clothes, but the pressure to join in was undeniable.
-In the 1980s, everyone smoked, and conformity felt like the ultimate currency of safety.
+In the 1980s, everyone smoked, and conformity felt like the ultimate currency of belonging.

-Around that same time, a boy from the neighborhood, a few years older, began to appear with increasing frequency.
-I can’t pinpoint the exact moment it began, only the sudden tap on the basement window one afternoon as I watched TV.
-My surprise quickly dissolved into a hesitant curiosity, and I let him in.
+A boy from the neighborhood, a few years older, began showing up at the park more often, until one afternoon his presence reached my basement window.
+The sudden tap on the glass caught me off guard but quickly dissolved into a hesitant curiosity, and I let him in.
 That was the unassuming beginning of something that unfolded with a chilling, gradual inevitability.
 He didn’t force anything, not initially.
 It was a slow dance of suggestion and flirtation, a slow, encroaching push against the tender edges of my comfort, each movement barely perceptible until it was too late.
 With every visit, the touching advanced a little further, a creeping violation.
 I didn’t say no. The words felt lodged somewhere deep in my throat, a foreign language I hadn't learned.
 My body, already trained to adapt and appease, went still.
 I told myself it was normal.
 Maybe this was just how it was supposed to go, I reasoned, hoping to make sense of a discomfort I couldn’t articulate, let alone refuse.

-This constant, gnawing sense of being out of step was amplified by my father's insatiable need for emotional co-presence.
-His relentless demands echoed through the house: 'Come look at this!', 'Isn't this funny?', 'Stop what you're doing and see what I'm seeing.'
+At home, that silence reshaped itself, molded by my father’s insatiable need for emotional co-presence.
+His relentless demands echoed through the house: “Come look at this,” “Isn’t this funny?”
+The message underneath was always the same: stop what you’re doing and see what I’m seeing.
 It transcended mere enthusiasm; it was a persistent, overriding pattern that chipped away at my early autonomy.
 The implicit message was undeniable: whatever internal world I inhabited, whatever task I was immersed in, was always secondary to his immediate need for attention.
 Being busy, tired, or simply distracted was never an acceptable state.
 So I learned to interrupt myself, not as an occasional courtesy, but as an ingrained way of being, a constant snapping of my own internal thread.
-This dynamic systematically taught me to question my right to focus, to prioritize my own attention, or to articulate a simple 'not now' without a crushing wave of guilt.
+This dynamic systematically taught me to question my right to focus, to prioritize my own attention, or to articulate a simple “not now” without a crushing wave of guilt.
 It relentlessly reinforced the idea that my boundaries and my precious inner world were perpetually subordinate to his.

 That imbalance seeped into the very air of our home, invisibly shaping everything, especially the way my parents related to each other.